Federal Civil Rights Requirements

-The SASP Formula Grant Program was created by the Violence Against Women Act of 2005 and is the first federal funding stream solely dedicated to helping survivors heal from sexual assault trauma by funding organizations that provide direct services to them.
+The SASP Formula Grant Program was created by the Violence Against Women Act of 2005 and is the first federal funding stream solely dedicated to helping survivors heal from sexual assault trauma by funding organizations that provide services to survivors of sexual assault.
+SASP directs grant dollars to support rape crisis centers and other nonprofit, nongovernmental or tribal organizations that provide core services, direct intervention, and related assistance for adult, youth and child victims of sexual assault; family and household members of such victims; and those collaterally affected by the victimization.
 Some of these services include:

 24-hour sexual assault hotlines

 Medical care, criminal justice and social support accompaniment and advocacy

 Information and referral

 Culturally specific services including outreach activities for underserved communities

 2014-2015 SASP Competitive Grant Awards were allocated through a competitive application process to fund six projects serving nine counties across the state.
 The following priorities were developed by the CVSD SASP Subcommittee and determined the projects that received funding:

 Enhance and strengthen meaningful access to population specific and culturally proficient services to adult, youth and child victims of sexual assault who are members an underserved population, including services to family and household members of such victims and those collaterally affected by the victimization.

 Direct funding to address one or more of the gaps identified in the Assessment of Services to Survivors of Sexual Assault Survey and the 2014 Sexual Assault Underserved Populations Survey: Advocacy Services, Counseling and Support Group Services, Emergency Financial Support Services, Medical and Legal Accompaniment, System Collaboration and Outreach, and other locally documented services gaps.